MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 1. Connect to the Defender for Cloud Apps portal
 1. Integrate with Microsoft Defender for Endpoint
-1. Deploy the log collector on your firewallos and other proxies
+1. Deploy the log collector on your firewalls and other proxies
 1. Create a pilot group
 1. Discover and manage cloud apps
 1. Configure Conditional Access App Control